Macroevolution: Stanley's rule

-"Macromutations": Single mutations leading to dramatic change

-While the vast majority of mutations are inconsequential, some can have a dramatic effect on morphology or other features of an organism.
-One of the best studied cases of a single mutation that leads to massive structural change is the Ultrabithorax mutation in fruit flies.
-The mutation duplicates the wings of a fly to make it look like a dragonfly which represents a different order of insect.

 Evolution of multicellularity

 The evolution of multicellular organisms is one of the major breakthroughs in evolution.
 The first step of converting a unicellular organism into a metazoan (a multicellular organism) is to allow cells to attach to each other.
 This can be achieved by one or a few mutations.
 In fact, many bacteria form multicellular assemblies, e.g. cyanobacteria or myxobacteria.
 Another species of bacteria, Jeongeupia sacculi, form well-ordered sheets of cells, which ultimately develop into a bulbous structure.
 Similarly, unicellular yeast cells can become multicellular by a single mutation in the ACE2 gene, which causes the cells to form a branched multicellular form.

 Evolution of bat wings

 The wings of bats have the same structural elements (bones) as any other five-fingered mammal (see periodicity in limb development).
 However, the finger bones in bats are dramatically elongated, so the question is how these bones became so long.
 It has been shown that certain growth factors such as bone morphogenetic proteins (specifically Bmp2) is over expressed so that it stimulates an elongation of certain bones.
 Genetic changes in the bat genome identified the changes that lead to this phenotype and it has been recapitulated in mice: when specific bat DNA is inserted in the mouse genome, recapitulating these mutations, the bones of mice grow longer.